nwjs/nw.js/docs/For Users/Advanced/JavaScript Contexts in NW.js.md

 ### Comparing with Separate Context

-There are some pros and cons of Mixed Context mode comparing to Separate Context mode.

-The first advantage is that Node context is merged with browser context.
-So you will not encounter many [type checking issue](#working-with-multiple-contexts) as below.
+The advantage of MultiContext mode is that you will not encounter many [type checking issue](#working-with-multiple-contexts) as below.

-Another advantage of using Mixed context is having better memory management.
-In separate context mode, it easily to get a whole `window` object or a DOM node or a closure referenced by the Node context which is shared among all windows.
-And the implicit variable copying from Browser context to Node context, such as `window`, `console`, will also cause Node context holding objects from browser.
-Since Node context is usually never released during the life cycle of the app, those objects are not released as well even the corresponding windows were destroyed.
-That will cause memory leaks.
-In Mixed context mode, the variables are not implicitly copied between contexts and there will be no shared context among windows.
-When a window is destroyed, the entire Mixed context is released as well.

-The bad side is that in Mixed context mode, you can't share variable easily as before.
+The cons is that in Mixed context mode, you can't share variable easily as before.
 To share variables among contexts, you should put variables in a common context that can be accessed from the contexts you want to share with.
 Or you can use [`window.postMessage()` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send and receive messages between contexts.

 ## Working with Multiple Contexts